Will My Cat Smother My Baby?

 The legend has been traced back to the days of the witch-hunts and related hysteria, when cats were somehow linked to witches.
 So you had evil, murdering cats sucking the breath out of good Christian babies on purpose.
 When civilization outgrew its collective fear of witches, we still kept the legend around, morphing it to suit the day.
 Soon it was jealousy that prompted the killing, then the smell of milk on the baby’s breath, and then at some point it switched from breath-sucking to smothering.
 It’s still just as silly, when you think about it.
 Do your cats regularly plant themselves across your face?
 (I mean, mine’s a huge nighttime cuddler, but I’ve never woken up choking on cat hairs.)
 Do they go bonkers over the smell of milk and try to curl up in your cereal bowl or coffee mug?
 Probably not, considering that most adult cats don’t actually drink milk, at least not outside of cartoons.

 OF COURSE, all this is not to say that pets and babies automatically go together like peas and carrots.
 OF COURSE, you want to supervise any interaction, and keep cats out of the crib, but honestly?
 It is so very unlikely that your cats will even WANT to be in the crib WITH the baby.
 Cats, in general, don’t choose noisy, squalling, weird-smelling things as their pillows or bedmates.
 When your baby is in the crib and you are not in the room, shoo the cats out, close the door, crisis averted.
-There is no need for worry or electro-mats or special crib-cages (those are really intended for older children who can climb out of their cribs and for parents who aren’t ready for the TERRIBLE FREEDOM of a toddler bed).
+There is no need for worry or electro-mats or special crib-cages (those are really intended for older children who can climb out of their cribs and for parents who aren’t ready for the TERRIBLE FREEDOM of a toddler bed.
+Update: crib tents have since been recalled and are no longer for sale in the US.).
 If you really can’t let go of the worry, go for a crib with high, narrow slats and bars and place it where it’s not near any other furniture (changing table, etc.) that the cats can use as a launching pad.

 But really, this IS a worry you can let go of.
 My cat has never once attempted to jump in a crib or bassinet, either empty or chock full of milk-breath baby.
 He does enjoy naps on the changing pad, but that’s about it.
 When we brought Noah home, he took one disdainful sniff and walked away in complete disinterest.
 I don’t think he even realized Ezra existed until five months ago, even though Max was right there in our bed, sleeping across my feet throughout all our early months of co-sleeping.